 Drivers who are classified as independent contractors may also join consortiums that administer alcohol and drug tests, but such drivers could continue to drive even after refusing the tests.
 Even when a driver fails a test, consortiums do not always report the violations to FMCSA or state agencies.

-Rinehardt Law Firm has experience investigating truck accidents involving the use of numerous drugs, and we know how to hold the negligent parties accountable in these cases.
+Rinehardt Injury Attorneys has experience investigating truck accidents involving the use of numerous drugs, and we know how to hold the negligent parties accountable in these cases.
 Our firm can work to quickly preserve the most critical evidence in your case as soon as possible after a crash.

 It is common for insurance companies to offer victims lump sum settlements and usually say something about it, allowing you to keep more money for yourself.
 You need to truly consider what kind of award you are going to need for the full lifetime of care you may require.
 Is the settlement even going to be enough to cover your existing bills?
 How many other bills are you going to face in the future?
 Most settlement offers from insurance companies are lowball amounts that should be insulting, so you should not regret any refusal to accept such an offer.
 When you hire a lawyer, they can negotiate a far more just settlement to your case.